 How do you know that these herbs are working to kill off your Babesia infection?

 Patients report a significant reduction of Babesia symptoms

-After taking the herbs listed above with anti-toxin and immune enhancing herbs, several Lyme patients co-infected with Babesia have reported increased energy, stamina and decreased brain fog in as little as a few weeks.
+After taking the herbs listed above in a microparticle form with anti-toxin and immune enhancing herbs, several Lyme patients co-infected with Babesia have reported increased energy, stamina and decreased brain fog in as little as a few weeks.
 Several of these patients were also taking anti-Babesia medications.
 One patient reported an increase in stamina and breathing capacity, which enabled her to double the length of her exercise time after the first week of taking these herbs.
 The right combination can help reduce persistent Babesia symptoms.

 1. Chauvin, Alain.; et al. Babesia and its hosts: adaptation to long-lasting interactions as a way to achieve efficient transmission.
 Veterinary Research.
 Vol. 40.
 No. 2.

 2. Shoemaker, Ritchie. https://www.biotoxin.info/biotoxinsources.